Growing Bell Peppers - Seed to Table

 Start seeds indoors 8-10 weeks before your last spring frost date.
 If you're not sure when that is for your area, you can find out here.

-I prefer to use seed trays like the one above for all plants that I start indoors.
+I prefer to use seed trays for all plants that I start indoors.
 The main advantage I see in using these is the ability to bottom water the seedlings in large groups.
 Be sure to purchase the trays with no holes for this purpose!

 Seed Depth: 1/4 to 1/2" deep